 The institutional racism in North Birmingham is real.
-With a population that is 92.5% African-American, the alleged actions by the two indicted Balch & Bingham partners is repugnant.
+With a population that is 92.5% African-American, the criminal actions by convicted Balch & Bingham partner Joel I. Gilbert is repugnant.

 As we now have visited the neighborhoods in North Birmingham multiple times, we took a look at Mountain Brook, the elite enclave where many of Balch & Bingham’s partners live.
 Mountain Brook is 97.2% White.

 There is no Starbucks in North Birmingham, only trash dumped illegally in the community (pictured above).

 At times neglected, filled with poverty, scattered with abandoned homes, and surrounded by the smell of industrial waste, what North Birmingham does offer is good, moral people of faith.

 Another alleged Balch adversary is Burt Newsome, a gentleman we did not know 22 months ago.
 He comes from blue-collar roots, working multiple jobs while studying his way through Troy University.
 After graduating and working at a bank for several years, he saw that outside attorneys were the second highest expenditures at banks.

 Newsome decided to enroll in law school, taking night law classes as he continued to work at the bank during the day.
 He passed the bar and worked diligently with banking clients, saving and making banks millions.
 He was a self-made success story.